CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/php.md

 ## Using HTTP authentication

-Using basic HTTP authentication, PHP usually gives you the user and password in variables named `$_SERVER['PHP_AUTH_USER']` and `$_SERVER['PHP_AUTH_PW']`.
-On Clever Cloud, we have enabled an option in Apache to pass directly the Authorization header even though we are using FastCGI; still, PHP does not use the header and the variables mentioned before are empty.
+Using basic HTTP authentication, PHP usually handles the values of user and password in variables named `$_SERVER['PHP_AUTH_USER']` and `$_SERVER['PHP_AUTH_PW']`.

+At Clever Cloud, we have enabled an Apache option to pass directly the Authorization header, even though we are using FastCGI; still, the header is not used by PHP, and the aforementioned variables are empty.

 You can do this to fill them using the Authorization header: